 The Fundamental Principle

-Subcontractors are running a business, just like you are.
-They have their own cash flow requirements, their own programme pressures, and their own priorities.
-The ones who consistently deliver good work on time do so because they're managed professionally — paid on time, given clear information, called when there's a problem before it becomes a crisis, and treated as partners rather than cost items.
-The ones who underperform do so partly because of their own failings and partly because they've been set up to fail by poor management.
-Understanding both sides of that equation is what makes the difference between a site that runs and one that doesn't.
+Subcontractors are running a business.
+Same as you.
+They have their own cash flow, their own programme pressures, their own priorities.
+The ones who consistently deliver good work on time do so because they're managed properly: paid on time, given clear information, called when there's a problem before it becomes a crisis.
+The ones who underperform do so partly because of their own failings and partly because someone set them up to fail.
+Understanding both sides of that is what separates a site that runs from one that doesn't.

 Programme and Sequencing: Get This Right First